NeculaiMarius/Html-Form/README.md

 # Html-Form
-This is a simple form made with HTML and CSS .
+This is a simple form made with HTML and CSS . <br>
+You can access this page here: https://neculaimarius.github.io/Html-Form/